Livingdead1989/livingdead1989.github.io/_posts/2023-05-13-rpi-tvheadend-with-emby-integration.md

 categories: server
 tags: media tv tvheadend emby
 description: >- # this means to ignore newlines until "baseurl:"
-  In this article I will explore using a old Raspberry Pi to create a live TV video streamer, then integrate it with Emby.
+  Using a old Raspberry Pi to create a live TV video streamer, then integrate it with Emby.
 ---

 In this article I will explore using a old Raspberry Pi to create a live TV video streamer, which will provide live TV streams across the network.
 I will achieve this by using Tvheadend software.
 This can then be used in conjunction with a media streamer such as Emby, Jellyfin or Plex to record or watch TV, which I will demonstrate by setting up Emby to utilise Tvheadend.